sungchun12/iot-python-webapp/README.md

 - Bigtable was used to taste and see how fast read/writes were for time series data.
 Turns out each read/write takes less than 500ms on average, which is pretty fast for Python

 - Terraform has yet to create an official module dependency framework.
-They currently have resource dependency, but it's an incredible amount of code overhead to implement: [click here](https://github.com/hashicorp/terraform/issues/1178#issuecomment-449158607).
+They currently have resource dependency, but it's an incredible amount of code overhead to implement for enabling google apis: [click here](https://github.com/hashicorp/terraform/issues/1178#issuecomment-449158607).
 Thankfully, module dependency is on the official roadmap, so I'm leaving this in the backlog to enhance after this feature is released: [click here](https://github.com/hashicorp/terraform/issues/10462#issuecomment-527651371)

 - Cloud function writes to Bigtable because it's more than enough to handle 3 devices sending concurrent invocations.
 Dataflow is an alternative